 Further information on program costs and financial aid is provided here.

 Vaccination Information: (COVID-19, Meningococcal, MMR, TB testing or Varicella)

 Students participating in Carnegie Mellon University’s Pre-College programs will be expected to abide by the University’s COVID-19 mitigation protocol in place at the time of programming.
 This is to safeguard the students, staff, faculty, and community.

-Vaccine and testing documentation is not required for application submission, however, you will need to provide documentation of your vaccination status/testing during the enrollment process.
+Vaccine and testing documentation is not required for application submission, however, participating students will need to complete immunization records and forms during the enrollment process.
+As part of this process, the only acceptable documentation is the Carnegie Mellon Pre-College immunization/waiver forms (not the undergraduate forms).
 Related to COVID-19: Base-level vaccination is required (i.e. 2 shots Moderna/Pfizer or 1 shot J&J).
 Booster shots are only required if a sufficient amount of time has passed since the student’s underlying vaccination (eligibility to receive a booster shot is according to CDC guidelines).
 All documentation will be reviewed and verified.